 Healing the Earth, Global Warming

 Risk, Adolescent Brains

-World Premiere: Friday April 3, 6pm KIMO Theatre Albuquerque
+Albuquerque Premiere: Fri., April 3, 6pm, KIMO Theatre

 The cost of child maltreatment and neglect is enormous to both our government and society.
 Thousands of children grow through adulthood with the effects of trauma touching every aspect of their lives and often repeat the cycle with their own children.
 This campaign focuses on FIVE SOLUTIONS that will save millions of dollars and thousands of young lives in New Mexico.
 It includes a half hour documentary, designated website, 14 bonus videos and three pull out videos specific to topics.

 New Mexico Children Youth and Families Department, The Alongi Family,

 New Mexico Department of Health/ Family Health Bureau,

 The City of Albuquerque, Brindle Fund at Santa Fe Community Foundation,

 Southwest Region National Child Protection Training Center, New Mexico State University, CHI St. Joseph’s Children, New Mexico Child Abuse Prevention Partners,

 New Mexico School for the Blind and Visually Impaired Foundation